 The Expatriate Employment Levy has the dual objective of promoting local talent utilization while also funding initiatives focused on skill development, job creation, and capacity building for indigenous workers.

-Below are some of the key insights regarding the Expatriate Employment Levy and obligations of Nigerian companies with expatriate employees/staff.
+Below are some of the key insights regarding the Expatriate Employment Levy and obligations of Nigerian companies with expatriate employees and staff.

 Expatriate Employment Levy ("EEL")

-The EEL applies to expatriate staff, i.e. non-citizen or non-resident expatriates that occupy quota positions or are engaged by means of Temporary Work Permit, excluding the below;
+The EEL applies to expatriate staff, i.e. non-citizen or non-resident expatriates that occupy quota positions or are engaged by means of Temporary Work Permit.

 - Accredited staff of diplomatic missions and government officials